 Who is Stuart Woods?

 Stuart Woods was born in Manchester, Georgia, in 1938.
-He graduated from the University of Georgie before briefly joining the Air National Guard.
-Pursuing a career in advertising he moved to New York in 1960 before moving to England at the end of the 1960s
+He graduated from the University of Georgia before briefly joining the Air National Guard.
+Pursuing a career in advertising he moved to New York in 1960 before moving to England at the end of the 1960s.

-It was in England that he decided to fulfill his childhood dream of writing a novel.
-His dreams were briefly thwarted when he discovered sailing as a hobby and took place in various competitions.
-His first books were non-fiction about his experience with the sport and life in the UK.
+It was in England that he began writing his first novel.
+His dreams were briefly thwarted when he discovered sailing as a hobby and took place in various competitions, including a transatlantic race.
+Upon its completion he finished his first book, but this was a nonfiction recount of his sailing adventure.

 Stone Barrington Books in Order